dasmithii/RCRand/README.md

 ### RCRand
 After struggling with a race condition issue for an hour or two, I decided to make use of this wonderful unpredictability that is shared resource mutation.

 Here's the (summarized) algorithm.
+It's analogous to a busload of monkeys frenzying over a lego structure, where monkeys are worker threads and lego structure represents memory contents.
+As they chaotically rearrange blocks, snapshots are taken periodically and translated into integral form.
+For all practical purposes, these are random.

 ###### (1) Setup
-+ Obtain a byte buffer unix rand().
++ Obtain a byte buffer from unix rand().
 This serves as a starting point for the output sequence.
 + Spawn a thread pool.

 ###### (2) Generation
-+ Have each worker thread mutate the byte buffer concurrently, without any mutex locks or et cetera.
++ Have each worker thread mutate the byte buffer concurrently, without mutex locks or et cetera.
 + For each byte generation request, XOR all bytes in the buffer and return the result.
 During this time, worker threads continue.
 + Ensure that at least one operation has been performed on the buffer between each byte output.